1994nikunj/GitHub-Repo-Downloader/README.md

 ```shell
 python main.py
 ```
 This will open a tkinter window where you can enter the repository URL and choose a save location for the ZIP archive.

-## Features
-#### 1. Directory save navigation:
-- The script includes the feature that allows users to select a local directory where they would like to  save the downloaded repository ZIP archive.
-This feature is accessible via the 'Browse...' button in the GUI or by  passing a directory path as an optional command-line argument when running the script.

-#### 2. Progress Bar
-  - The GUI version of the script includes a progress bar that shows the current download progress as a percentage of the total file size.
-This allows you to track the download progress and estimate how long it will take to complete.
-The progress bar updates in real-time as each file is downloaded, so you can see the progress as it happens.

 ## Requirements
 This script requires Python 3 and the following modules: